bachmeb/google-apps-scripts/projects/p1/README.md

   //Open the form by URL and assign it to a local object var form = FormApp.openByUrl('https://docs.google.com/forms/d/[GET THE URL OF YOUR FORM]/viewform?usp=send_form');
   Logger.log("The name of the form is " + form.getTitle());
-  //Make an object of the questions in the Form.
-These are the questions defined when the form was designed, not the responses to the questions already submitted. var items = form.getItems();
+  /*Make an object of the questions in the Form.
+  These are the questions defined when the form was designed, not the responses to the questions already submitted.*/ var items = form.getItems();
   //Loop through every row in the spreadsheet
   //Start at 1 if the spreadsheet has a header row